MUTANT: A Recipe for Multilingual Tokenizer Design: Ablation studies

-Unicode normalization is crucial for multilingual settings~\citep{karthika2025multilingualtokenizationlensindian}, particularly for Indic languages, where a single grapheme can be represented by multiple Unicode sequences (e.g., pre-composed characters vs. base-plus-diacritic sequences), causing token fragmentation and inflated vocabulary size.
-Table \ref{table:norm} shows that NFKC yielded marginal but consistent gains by unifying character forms.
+Prior works show that unicode normalization is crucial for multilingual settings~\citep{karthika2025multilingualtokenizationlensindian}, which reduces token fragmentation and inflated vocabulary size.
+Table \ref{table:norm} (in Appendix) shows that NFKC yielded marginal but consistent gains by unifying character forms.
 Accordingly, we adopt NFKC to reduce variability and improve tokenizer robustness.